luismiguelcasadodiaz/CPP_08/README.md

 longestSpan() = Max - Min

-They will respectively find out the shortest span or the longest span (or distance, if you prefer) between all the numbers stored, and return it.
+They shall, respectively, ascertain and return either the shortest span or the longest span (or distance, if one prefers that nomenclature) existing between all of the numbers that have been stored.

-If there are no numbers stored, or only one, no span can be found.
-Thus, throw an exception.
+Should there be no numbers stored, or if there is only a single number, no span may be legitimately determined.
+In such a circumstance, an exception must be thrown.

 ### STL usage (Subject instructions)